ikuamike/ikuamike.github.io/content/posts/2021/package_managers_privesc.md

 Althrough out this tutorial the fpm package has been very useful, it's a really nice tool to quickly create packages for our use case.
 It can be installed on any of the distros but I encountered issues installing it on centos, therefore I skipped it.

-Althrough out this tutorial the fpm package has been useful, it's a really nice tool to quickly create packages for our use case.

-It can be installed on any of the distros but I encountered issues installing it on centos, therefore I skipped it.

 There are some techniques I haven't fully explored like using **rpm**, feel free to try this out on the provided cyberranges lab.